Kazoo is officially here — and so is our new CEO, Paul Pellman!

 Paul: I’m excited to be here as well.
 My background is mostly in the ad tech space.
 I spent the last four years at Google, running all go-to-market activities launched under the Google Analytics 360 umbrella.
 Before that, I led Adometry as CEO for seven years prior to its acquisition by Google.
 After spending the last four years at Google, I’m excited to get back to my roots at a rapidly scaling company.
 I love the energy in a growing company like Kazoo where we are pushing ourselves every day to change the landscape of our industry.

-Rebecca: So coming from the ad tech industry, what interested you about the People Management/Employee Experience space?
+Kazoo: Coming from the ad tech industry, what interested you about the performance management/employee experience space?

 Paul: What really interested me about this space is that it’s something everyone can relate to.
 We’ve all either worked someplace or known someone who’s worked in an unsatisfying or thankless job.
 And, I’d like to think that we’ve all worked in a place where we felt a strong connection to the company’s purpose and mission — a place with a palpable culture that collectively recognized us for the good work we were doing, celebrated successes achieved by folks on the team, and provided clear direction and feedback.